chepeniv/PR-T3/Email-Best-Practices/scenario-1.md

 subject:

-	progress on implementing a personal information section for user profiles
+	Progress Implementing a Personal Information Section for User Profiles

 ################################################################

 greeting:

-	for all whom it may concern,
+	For all whom it may concern,

 body:

-	before summarizing what has been accomplished thus far and what's well in-the-works, i want to address the primary issue encountered. there are changes that must be carried out in the database schema if we wish to fully deliver on this update. obviously, our lead will have have the final say, but i propose that we rewrite the schema from the ground up and roll out the feature in chunks over the course of several weeks so as to not have to migrate our entire database all at once. this should be less risky and far more manageable. regardless of the final call, i have sufficient elbow grease to see it through.
+	Before summarizing what has been accomplished thus far and what's well in-the-works, I want to address the primary issue encountered.
+There are changes that must be carried out in the database schema if we wish to fully deliver on this update.
+Obviously, our lead will have have the final say, but I propose that we rewrite the schema from the ground up and roll out the feature in chunks over the course of several weeks so as to not have to migrate our entire database all at once.
+This should be less risky and far more manageable.
+Regardless of the final call, I have sufficient elbow grease to see it through.

-	all the easy stuff is out of the way. the basic layout and design of the interface is in place along with all the needed frontend elements. moreover, in the prototype build, we have already setup the basic backend logic for data submission and input validation.
+	All the easy stuff is out of the way.
+The basic layout and design of the interface is in place along with all the needed frontend elements.
+Moreover, in the prototype build, we have already setup the basic backend logic for data submission and input validation.

-	two of our other colleagues are handling the API-end of things and we're in constant communication. they intend to send out their own status update as well later on today.
+	Two of our other colleagues are handling the API-end of things and we're in constant communication.
+They intend to send out their own status update as well later on today.

-	with regards to the unit test, one of my peers is guiding me through with that, thankfully. it's been a while since i've done them and i'm not yet fully familiar with internal standards, and so i'm not confident enough to do them on my own just yet. in any case, this is what i will be focusing on until i get a word on our leads final decision.
+	With regards to the unit test, one of my peers is guiding me through with that, thankfully.
+It's been a while since i've done them and I'm not yet fully familiar with internal standards, and so I'm not confident enough to do them on my own just yet.
+In any case, this is what I will be focusing on until I get a word on our leads final decision.

 sign-off: